DavidGir/HaggleHub/README.md

 ## Project Setup

-This WebApp, Hagglehub, was the first experience that either members of our group had ever built.
-As such, it was important to find common ground as early in the process as possible to reduce any miscommunication, and unwanted team dynamic.
+This WebApp, HaggleHub, was the first experience that either member of our group had ever built.
+As such, it was important to find common ground as early in the process as possible to reduce any miscommunication and unwanted team dynamic.
 To combat this, we did the following:

+- Built a project plan outline on a five day development period.
+- Held daily morning SCRUM meetings.
-Invested time in the planning phase to design our user stories.
-This user story was aligned with the project requirements in mind but we felt it was important to add our own touch to it.
-On a whim fueled by good humor and coincidence, we settled on creating a store based on 'Funko Pop!
-Toys & Vinyl Figures'!.
+- Invested time in the planning phase to design our user stories.

-Created the ERD and Database Schema.
+- Created the ERD and Database Schemas.

+## Completed Features

+- In-App Messaging: Currently a work in progress, this feature aims to facilitate communication between buyers and sellers directly within the app.
+- User Requirements and Admin Specific Features: We've implemented core functionalities tailored to both regular users and admins, ensuring a robust and secure experience for managing listings and user interactions.

 ## Installation